mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Never go on a hunt for CSS affecting your components ever again."
 />

 Teams I have been a member of have especially benefited from this confidence boost.
-I cannot expect everybody to have a comprehensive understanding of CSS.
+I cannot expect everybody to have a encyclopedic understanding of CSS.
 On top of that, deadlines can get in the way of quality.

-With CSS-in-JS, our codebase stays cleaner and we sidestep common CSS frustrations like class name collisions. 😍
+With CSS-in-JS, our codebase stays cleaner and we sidestep common CSS frustrations like class name collisions automatically. 😍

 <Lesson
   title="Enhanced Teamwork"